alexsieusahai/Enlighten/README.md

 * Common loss functions (MSE, MAE, CrossEntropy)
 * Logistic regression
 * Decision Tree Regression / Classification
+* Multicore processing for matrix multiplication
+    * For large matrices, it is used.
+For smaller matrices, the overhead of instantiating processes is not worth it (I avoided serializing and deserializing big objects which gave a very big speed boost on large matrices).

 ## What's on the immediate horizon?

-* Multicore processing for matrix multiplication
 * Synatic sugar for feedforward networks
 * `xor` example
 * Model definition as function composition